Beryl-Jingxin/PyExoCross/docs/source/nonlte.md

 # Calculate stick spectra or cross sections #
 LTE/Non-LTE                             Non-LTE                   # 'LTE' or 'Non-LTE'
-Temperature                             300                       # Temperature in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
+Temperatures                            300,3000                  # Temperatures in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
 Range                                   0          30000          # Same unit as WnWlUnit
 Absorption/Emission                     Absorption                # 'Absorption' or 'Emission'